-There is a notable absence from this literature.
-There is relatively little research discussing successful security interventions to support development teams, even though the security track records of many large companies suggest that such interventions must exist.
+There is, too, relatively little research discussing successful security interventions to support development teams, even though the security track records of many large companies suggest that such interventions must exist.
 In the research discussed above, even code analysis tools required other interventions to get them adopted; and other approaches required both security professionals and interventions that were costly in terms of effort involved.

-We are aware of no academic literature investigating lightweight approaches to encourage developers to adopt successful security practices.
-Based on the previous discussion such an approach could be based on developer discussions and would need to:
+We are aware of no academic literature investigating lightweight ways to encourage developers to adopt successful security practices.
+In this work we offer one possible such approach.